 This option does require investing a significant amount of time in yourself.

-Here’s what I recommend: For at least 5-7 days, set aside 3-4 hours per day for learning the nuances of resume writing.
-Find the mistakes, correct them, and do a couple of rounds of revisions.
+Here’s what I recommend: for at least 3 days, set aside 2-3 hours per day for learning the nuances of resume writing.
+Then write your resume, sleep on it, and do a couple of rounds of revisions.